buildbot/buildbot/master/docs/developer/www.rst

 Debug with karma
 ~~~~~~~~~~~~~~~~
 ``console.log`` is available via karma.
 In order to debug the unit tests, you can
-also use the global variable ``dump``, which dump any object for inspection in the console.
+also use the global variable ``dump``, which dumps any object for inspection in the console.
 this can be handy to be sure that you dont let debug logs in your code to always use ``dump``